Letter TO An Ex-Husband

 I cannot pinpoint the exact moment when I noticed that your feelings had changed toward me.
 Was it the time I told you I wanted to be my own person?
 Was it the time I began thinking for myself?
 I don't know what caused you to turn away from me both in bed and out of bed.
 The only thing I can remember is that you did, and it hurt!

 I remember during our arguments you would say things to me that were really mean.
 For instance, one time you said that I was not happy and would never be happy and you weren't even going to try to make me happy.
 What a cruel thing to say to the woman you married and the mother of your two beautiful children?
 You were mean to me in other ways.
 Some I have forgotten, but then there are some cruel things that I will always remember.

-I remember you and were went to a PTA meeting at our son's school.
-As we were walking up the sidewalk I tripped and fell.
-You kept right on walking as if I was invisible.
-Passer-bys had to help me to the nurse's office for her to bandage up my ankle.
-I also remember during the latter part of our divorce proceedings while both of us were still living in the house, you left notes all over the house with the word "INSECURE" written in big bold letter.
-You posted them everywhere so I could see them: on the bathroom mirror, on the television, in my closet and in the refrigerator.
-When I thought I had found them all, I found another one in the silverware drawer as I was about to set the table for dinner.
+When I thought I had found them all, I located another one in the silverware drawer as I was about to set the table for dinner.
 I really thought that was the last of the notes until I went to bed that night.
 As I laid my head on the pillow I heard the rustling of paper.
 Oh, no there was another note in my pillowcase.
-I must say you were creative, but don't you think that was childish and mean?
+I must say you were creative, but don't you think that was childish and really mean?